adamguan88/PQC-Lattice-PhD-Notes/README.md

-PQC Lattice PhD Notes
+# PQC Lattice PhD Notes

-PhD-level lecture notes on lattice-based post-quantum cryptography.
+## PhD-Level Lecture Notes on Lattice-Based Post-Quantum Cryptography

-This repository is a personal study and research project focused on the mathematical foundations, security assumptions, reductions, and cryptanalysis of lattice-based cryptography.
+A research-oriented set of lecture notes on the mathematical foundations of lattice-based post-quantum cryptography.

+The goal is to move progressively from mathematical foundations to cryptographic assumptions, security reductions, and cryptanalysis.

+---

-Course Roadmap
+## Course Roadmap

-01 — Lattice Basics
+### 01 — Lattice Basics

+- Lattices
-- Euclidean lattices
+- Bases
-- Basis and dimension
+- Rank and dimension
-- Fundamental parallelepiped
+- Norms
 - Short vectors
+- SVP
-- Closest vectors
+- CVP

-02 — Learning With Errors
+### 02 — Learning With Errors

-- The LWE assumption
+- LWE
 - Search-LWE
 - Decision-LWE
 - Error distributions
 - Worst-case to average-case reductions

-03 — Short Integer Solutions
+### 03 — Short Integer Solutions

-- The SIS problem
+- SIS
 - Average-case hardness
 - Connections to lattice problems

-04 — Ring-LWE
+### 04 — Ring-LWE

 - Polynomial rings
 - Algebraic structure
-- Ring-LWE assumption
+- Ring-LWE
-- Efficiency and security considerations
+- Efficiency and security

-05 — Module-LWE
+### 05 — Module-LWE

 - Modules over polynomial rings
 - Ring-LWE vs. Module-LWE
-- The role of algebraic structure
+- Structured lattice assumptions

-06 — Security Reductions
+### 06 — Security Reductions

-- Reduction-based security
+- Computational hardness
-- Worst-case lattice problems
+- Worst-case hardness
-- What reductions actually prove
-- The gap between provable hardness and concrete security
+- Average-case hardness
+- Reduction techniques

-07 — Cryptanalysis
+### 07 — Cryptanalysis

-- Lattice reduction
+- LLL
 - BKZ
 - Enumeration
+- Sieving
 - Hybrid attacks
 - Concrete security estimation

+---

-A Central Question
+## Central Research Question

 A recurring question throughout these notes is:

+How does algebraic structure affect the security and efficiency of lattice-based cryptography?

+In particular:

 $$
-\text{How much algebraic structure should we introduce into a lattice-based assumption?}
+\text{structure}
+\longrightarrow
+\text{efficiency}
 $$

-Structure can provide substantial efficiency gains, but it may also introduce additional algebraic properties that could potentially be exploited by an attacker.

-Understanding this trade-off is central to the design of practical post-quantum cryptographic systems.
+but potentially also:

+$$
+\text{structure}
+\longrightarrow
+\text{additional attack surface}.
+$$

+This creates a fundamental trade-off between efficiency and security.

 ---

+## Research Philosophy

+The course follows the progression:

+$$
+\text{intuition}
+\rightarrow
+\text{definition}
+\rightarrow
+\text{problem}
+\rightarrow
+\text{reduction}
+\rightarrow
+\text{cryptanalysis}
+\rightarrow
+\text{research question}.
+$$

+The goal is not simply to memorize cryptographic constructions.

+The goal is to understand why their underlying assumptions are believed to be hard, what theoretical reductions actually establish, and where the remaining uncertainty lies.

+---

-Author
+## Author

-Adam
+**Adam**

 Cybersecurity & Mathematical Foundations of Post-Quantum Cryptography

----

-«These notes are intended as a research-oriented study project.
-They are continuously revised as I work through the literature.»